Getting Started

 Coming from Todoist

-To migrate: open Todoist, filter for active tasks, select all, copy the list, and paste into Quick Capture with AI Extract.
+To migrate: open Todoist, filter for active tasks, select all, copy the list, and paste into Quick Capture with Smart Capture.
 Your tasks arrive in your inbox ready to schedule.

 Coming from Sunsama

-To migrate: in Sunsama, open your task backlog, select your active tasks, copy them, and paste into Quick Capture with AI Extract.
+To migrate: in Sunsama, open your task backlog, select your active tasks, copy them, and paste into Quick Capture with Smart Capture.

 Coming from Motion

-The trade-off is real: intentional scheduling takes about 10 minutes each morning.
+The trade-off is that intentional scheduling takes about 10 minutes each morning.
 Most people who come from Motion find they prefer it within the first week.
 The plan you built yourself is one you actually follow.
 Your first morning in Aftertone, time block your day manually before anything else opens.
-That 10 minutes is the whole habit.

-To migrate: Motion's tasks do not export cleanly, but a screenshot of your task panel or a copy-paste of your active list into AI Extract will pull across everything worth keeping.
+To migrate: Motion's tasks do not export cleanly, but a screenshot of your task panel or a copy-paste of your active list into Smart Capture will pull across everything worth keeping.

 Coming from Notion